-Figure S8.
+Figure S11.
 BIOL-L14's digital surface model, radial swath profiles and interpreted ring boundaries.
 Swath profiles are truncated to only cover the outer rings of the microatoll for ease of viewing.
-Example of outer ring thickness is shown on profile 'A'.
-Height is elevation above the neighbouring reef substrate.
+The convergence point of the swath profiles is the approximate centre of growth of the microatoll.
+Example of an outer ring thickness measurement is shown on profile 'A'.
+Height is elevation above the neighbouring reef substrate within the LiDAR scan area, and, while relative heights characterize the vertical extent of the microatoll, absolute height magnitude should be considered arbitrary.

-Figure S9.
+Figure S12.
 BIOL-L3's digital surface model, radial swath profiles and interpreted ring boundaries.
-Height is elevation above the neighbouring reef substrate.
+The convergence point of the swath profiles is the approximate centre of growth of the microatoll.
+Height is elevation above the neighbouring reef substrate within the LiDAR scan area, and, while relative heights characterize the vertical extent of the microatoll, absolute height magnitude should be considered arbitrary.